massalabs/massa-docs/hackathon.rst

 Smart contracts
 ===============

-You'll find here relevant links to ressources for smart-contract development.
+Here you'll find all relevant links to resources for the smart-contract development.

 Setting up your working environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^